acer51-doctom/how-to-JNUSTool/assets/Section1.md

 # Section I: What is JNUSTool?

-JNUSTool is a tool to redownload missing/corrupted/original Wii U files.
+JNUSTool is a, well, tool to redownload system files like SWKBD.rpl which is the "driver" to make the Wii U Keyboard work.
-I will take as an exemple: **the SLC!**

-But it can also dump applets files for Mii Maker for exemple. (if you wanna region change everything)

-E.g: Japanese Wii U to American/European.
+It is helpful in a lot of situations, exemple, if you have a custom file and want to put the original one.

 Continue to [Section II...](/assets/Section2.md)

+(please contribute to this idk what to say else)